fbpx

 Wines of the World: What to Sip in Croatia

-Croatia is a food-lover’s paradise, a place where you can taste the countryside while trading stories with honey makers, fishermen, and olive farmers.
+Croatia is a food-lover’s paradise, and on our Croatia tours you can taste the countryside while trading stories with honey makers, fishermen, and olive farmers.
 But our National Geographic Traveler Tours of a Lifetime winner is also one of Europe’s most talked about emerging wine destinations, with more than 800 wineries and a history of viticulture that dates back for centuries.
 Today, 64 indigenous grape varieties and a new system of wine appellation are introducing Croatian wine to the world, dividing the country into four regions, 12 sub-regions, and 66 appellations.
 And while it’s easy to see how even the most enthusiastic oenophile could struggle with the fine print, finding your next great bottle of Croatian wine isn’t as hard as you think.
-Here, 10 facts to know before you sip:
+Here, 10 facts to know before you sip wine in Croatia:

 1. Croatia has two main wine regions: Continental (Kontinetalna) and Coastal (Primorska—which includes the islands), and more than 300 geographically defined sub regions.